MuhammadBasyuny97/EasyGeneratorAuth/backend/README.md

 | PUT    | `/books/:id` | Update book details by id              |
 | DELETE | `/books/:id` | Delete book by id                      |

-Use API Client Postman Collection Provided to test it.
+Use API Client Postman Collection Provided to test

 Technologies Used
 NestJS - A progressive Node.js framework for building efficient, reliable, and scalable server-side applications